shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 If you are from a college where there is a good culture for research, read the above section on how to make the best of it.

+<a name="not-tier-1-india"></a> ### If your undergrad college does not have a strong research environment

-<a name="not-tier-1-india"></a>And importantly - if you are not from a "tier-1" school, where research opportunities do not exist for undergrads, worry not :-) I didn't have such opportunities either, and I made it through just fine.
+And importantly - if you are not from a "tier-1" school, where research opportunities do not exist for undergrads, worry not :-) I didn't have such opportunities either, and I made it through just fine.

 The catch is - it's a lot of work.
 Lot more than it usually takes to do research.